 Treasure Planet: Battle of Procyon

-Developed by Barking Dog Studios and originally released in 2002, Treasure Planet: Battle of Procyon takes place years after the events of the movie.
+Developed by Barking Dog Studios and originally released in 2002, Treasure Planet: Battle of Procyon takes place years after the movie.
 Jim Hawkins, the original protagonist, has grown up and joined the Navy.
-You control him through a series of missions that feature ship-based combat and fleet management.
-It might be almost two decades old but it’s still a fantastic example of a great real-time strategy game.
+You control him through a series of ship-based combat and fleet management missions.
+It might be almost two decades old, but it’s still a fantastic example of a great real-time strategy game.
 You can pick it up on Steam.

 These are the best Disney games to play on PC.
 While Disney games on PC are rare, there are plenty of other new PC games in 2023.
-Alternatively, if you’re partial to old-school cool, check out our picks for some of the best old games still available to play.
+Alternatively, if you’re partial to old-school cool, check out our picks for some of the best old games available.